Depression and Mood Dysregulation Disorder in Children and Adolescents

 Disruptive mood dysregulation disorder

-Children with disruptive mood dysregulation disorder are irritable most of the time for a long time, and their behavior is frequently out of control.
+Children with disruptive mood dysregulation disorder are irritable most of the time for a long time, and their behavior is frequently out of control (3 or more times per week).
 They have frequent, severe temper outbursts that are much more intense and last much longer than the situation merits.
 During these outbursts, they may destroy property, or physically hurt others.
 Between outbursts, children are irritable or angry most of the day nearly every day.
-This disorder usually begins when children are 6 to 10 years old.
+This disorder usually begins when children are 6 to 10 years old and must usually occur in 2 or 3 different settings before doctors make the diagnosis.

 Many of these children also have other disorders, such as